NEW ENGLAND NORTH WEST MUSEUMS NETWORK

 If your museum is not already part of this network or you would like to find out more please contact Arts North West via office@artsnw.com.au or phone (02) 6732 4988

-Arts North West invites museums, galleries, historical societies, local councils, and community organisations to take part in Heritage Week 2026—a vibrant, region-wide celebration of the stories, places, and people that define the New England North West.
+Arts North West is proud to present Heritage Week 2026—a vibrant, region-wide celebration of the stories, places, and people that define the New England North West.

-Running from 18 April to 18 May 2026, Heritage Week is an opportunity to open doors, share knowledge, and connect communities through meaningful cultural and heritage experiences.
+Running from 18 April to 18 May 2026, Heritage Week is now underway, offering a diverse program of events that open doors, share knowledge, and connect communities through meaningful cultural and heritage experiences.

 2026 Theme: Change